ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 | Updates, fixes, and new features | Regular updates, bug fixes, and new features are provided, following a continuous delivery model in a way that is transparent to you.
 Notifications are posted for changes that impact you. | Set preferences to receive email notifications.
 Monitor the {{site.data.keyword.cloud_notm}} status page for general announcements. |
 | Scaling | Scale the customer VMware infrastructure as requested and to meet the capacity that you selected. | Choose the capacity for your VMware Solutions instances. |
 {: row-headers}
 {: caption="Table 3.
-Responsibilities for change management for VMware Solutions Shared" caption-side="top"}
+Responsibilities for change management for VMware Solutions Shared" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-change-management-shared-table}